 While patients’ health may put them at risk for sepsis, a hospital’s treatment setting may also put patients at risk.
 The concentration of patient beds, cleanliness of water systems, sterility of medical devices, and the filtration of the HVAC system are some factors which may lead to risk of sepsis in a patient.
 Additionally, doctors and other hospital staff must carefully perform invasive procedures such as intubation or intravenous administration of medication.
 All of these variables may either increase the chances of a patient getting sepsis or decrease chances if a hospital is operating responsibly.

-Expert attorneys at Fieger Law have over 30 years of experience in medical malpractice cases, fighting for the rights of those who have suffered as a result of a medical mistake or a hospital infection.
-Contact us at 1-800-294-6637 for a free case review.
+Expert attorneys at Fieger Law have over 70 years of experience in medical malpractice cases, fighting for the rights of those who have suffered as a result of a medical mistake or a hospital infection.